marcgg/marcgg.github.com/_posts/2015-08-18-deadlines-estimates-software-startup.md

 It's perfectly fine to work with deadlines and estimates: they are not contraptions to alienate developers and cause everyone stress.
 However, they need to be handled correctly by every person in the team.

-First we should aknowledge that there are fake deadlines.
+First we should acknowledge that there are fake deadlines.
 There are the reason everyone is so annoyed at the very concept of deadlines and estimates.
 These artificial dates bring no value to the project and produce stress while reducing quality.

 Estimates are just a way to communicate the difficulty and duration of a task inside and outside a team.
 You don't need to do it all the time, and they do not commit the developer to anything.
 An estimate is absolutely not a deadline.